potatoprank/LuauBoops/README.md

 local a : string | number = 1
 local b : number = a -- not ok
 local c : number = a :: number -- ok
-local d : string = x :: string -- ok, but d will not actually be a string print(d) -- error! can't print a number!
+local d : string = a :: string -- ok, but d will not actually be a string print(d) -- error! can't print a number!
 Don't typecast!
 ```